kyberorg/axe/CONTRIBUTING.md

 to prevent misuse direct access to them is denied.

 #### JMX

-* Since I use `OpenJ9 JVM`, there are few limitations when using `VisualVM` for monitoring.
-For example cannot make heap dump and so on.

-* JMX interface configured without any security options and therefore cannot be used without SSH tunnel.
+JMX interface configured without any security options and therefore cannot be used without SSH tunnel.

 #### SSH Tunnel (unrestricted Internet access)